 Being sexy is not a crime.
 For many it’s a mindset, of course from time to time I feel good and hell I might even admit that I feel ‘sexy’ and I enjoy it.
 But it’s not my sole ambition, I don’t think sexy should be confused with confidence because that’s a whole different ballgame.
 I think more than anything, we should feel comfortable with how we carry ourselves.
 We should also portray an image that’s honest to us and not what’s dictated by society and social media.
 Finally, we should do/wear/share what makes us happy.
 If that ends up being perceived as sexy?
 Then fantastic, enjoy it and don’t apologize.
 If not?
 Who cares?

-Being sexy is not a cookie cutter fit.
-Sadly reality TV and popular social media accounts generally only portray one type of person, normally with a ‘cookie cutter’ kind of look.
-You know, an hour glass shape with an impossibly small waist and pert bottom, large breasts, and long hair.
-Or a strapping body with large shoulders, rippling abs and suspiciously white teeth!
+Being sexy is not a cookie-cutter fit.
+Sadly reality TV and popular social media accounts generally only portray one type of person, normally with a ‘cookie-cutter’ kind of look.
+You know hourglass shape with an impossibly small waist and pert bottom, large breasts, and long hair.
+Or a strapping body with large shoulders, rippling abs, and suspiciously white teeth!
 If one day I have a daughter, I’ll remind her that she doesn’t need to look like this to get ahead in life.
 On the other hand, if it makes her happy, then I guess that I’ll be happy too!

 So next time you catch sight of yourself looking bedraggled with dark circles under your eyes and wearing boring pants, remember it’s okay not to be sexy.
 On the other hand, if someone can style me like an effortlessly stylish and sensual Italian woman, I’ll be game to try.
 Just a word of warning…I’m a secret slob, there isn’t a lot of ‘sexy’ when it comes to mismatching socks!